CovJus01/RFID-Read-Sequence/README.md

-# RFID-Read-Sequence
+# TagSense
-A Custom RFID read sequence for the Sparkfun RFID reader.
-Using the ThinkMagic Mercury API to read tags on a Raspberry PI
+### An RFID Smart Tag and Checkout System

+You can check out the technical documentation of the project [here](./TagSense.pdf).
+It has a comprehensive breakdown of the process and the technical implementation of the project.